northlightcode/neon-tunnel/WHY_CLOSED_SOURSE_EN.md

 ## What I Guarantee

 - The application is free — and will remain so.
-No subscriptions, no donations, no hidden payments.
+No subscriptions, no hidden payments.
 - No telemetry — verified by VirusTotal and any sniffer.
 - Open dependencies — Xray, sing-box, WinDivert, zapret — all can be verified.
 - Updates only through GitHub Releases — no third-party servers.